Yoonsen/Document_plots/README.md

 # Document_plots
-For making two dimensional plots
+For making two dimensional plots (scatter plots)from the National library's digital collection.